PSJorgensen/real-world-economics/real-world-economics-outline.md

     ambitions in national and supra-national plans of transitioning to renewable energy sources [**REF**].

+-   Increasing investment in food commodities from index investors in 2007 may have exacerbaed the spikes in food prices in 2008 and 2011 and consequently had a role in the social unrest that these price rises helped unleash (**Christopher Gilbert GEDB seminar 150424 - Index investor activity increased before price spikes**).

 -   The integration of financial market dynamics and complexity with sustainability science seems an important agenda to ensure a more resilient and holistic response to such events.

 -   Examples of remaining research questions with regard to the financial crisis are:

-    -   What have some of socio-environmental impacts been of the fincial crisis on other continents?
+    -   What have socio-environmental impacts been of the fincial crisis on other continents?

-    -   Can key trends in enviornmental and social degradation or improvement be traced to events relating to the financial crisis.
+    -   Can key trends in environmental and social degradation or improvement be traced to events relating to the financial crisis.

     -   How do other actors respond to financial crisis.
 Do they e.g. learn to anticipate negative impacts from prolonge recessions caused by financial market complexity?